• All Recipes

 Authentic Red Salsa (Salsa Roja)

-Modified on May 23, 2025 · Published on Dec 4, 2021 by Julie Gaeta · This post may contain affiliate links or sponsored content · Leave a Comment
+Modified on May 23, 2025 by Julie Gaeta · This post may contain affiliate links or sponsored content · 1 Comment

 Love bold flavors?
-Try this with my Vegan Taquitos, Vegan 7-layer Dip, Cowboy Caviar, and Guacamole for a next-level spread.
+Try this with my Vegan Taquitos, Vegan 7-layer Dip, Texas Caviar, and Fresh Guacamole for a next-level spread.

 Authentic Red Salsa Recipe